Efficient planet formation by pebble accretion in ALMA rings: Results

-where $f_{\rm rs}=1.8$ is a numerical prefactor to correct the influence caused by the no-uniform surface density inside ring.
-The predicted value $M_{\rm ring,ss}$ and the measured value $M_{\rm ring,ms}$ are listed in \tb{output} for each run. \Eq{M_ring_ss} approximates the measured ring mass very well.
-Substituting \eq{M_ring_ss} into \eq{m_rpr}, we get
+where \hjch{$f_{\rm rs}=1.8$ is a numerical prefactor to correct the influence caused by the no-uniform surface density inside ring}{a numerical prefactor $f_{\rm rs}=1.8$ is taken to match the simulation results the best.} The predicted value $M_{\rm ring,ss}$ and the measured value $M_{\rm ring,ms}$ are listed in \tb{output} for every run. \Eq{M_ring_ss} approximates the measured ring mass very well.
+Substituting \eq{M_ring_ss} into \eq{m_rpr}, we \hjch{get}{obtain}

-which is independent of the unknown feeding mass flux.
-Therefore, by assuming that an ALMA ring is in steady state, if we can measure the mass of the ring, the Stokes number, the gas surface density and scale height, we can obtain the typical planetary core formed and delivered from the ring.
+which is independent of the unknown feeding mass flux. \hjch{Therefore, assuming that an ALMA ring is in steady state, if we can measure the mass of the ring, the Stokes number, the gas surface density and scaleheight, we can obtain the typical planetary core formed and delivered from the ring.}{Hence, if we know or can estimate the mass of the ring, the pebble aerodynamical properties, and the gas disc properties, \eq{Mp_Mring} provides the characteristic planet mass that emerges from the ring.}